hddm-devs/hddm/docs/tutorial_config_difficulty.rst

-The optional [mcmc] tag specifies parameter of the Markov chain Monte-Carlo estimation such as how many samples to draw from the posterior and how many samples to discard as burn-in (as in any MCMC case, often it takes the MCMC chains some time to converge to the true posterior so that one would not want to use the initial samples to draw inferences about the true parameters; for details please read up on MCMC approaches).
+The optional [mcmc] tag specifies parameter of the Markov chain Monte-Carlo estimation such as how many samples to draw from the posterior and how many samples to discard as "burn-in" (as in any MCMC case, often it takes the MCMC chains some time to converge to the true posterior;  one would not want to use the initial samples to draw inferences about the true parameters; for details please see MCMC literature referred to earlier).
 Note that you can also specify these parameters via the command line.

 Our model specification is now complete and we can fit the model by